Summer School Class List

 Our reading class promotes better reading by improving students' comprehension, vocabulary, fluency and basic decoding skills.
 The reading teacher uses a variety of engaging fiction and non-fiction materials at each student's reading level.
 Students work on outlining strategies, prepare a book report and develop crucial laptop skills.

-After lunch and an outdoor break featuring organized games and activities from 12:30 p.m. – 1:00 p.m., students will explore a topic in-depth.
+After lunch students will explore a topic in-depth.
 Our outstanding Edison High School teachers will share some of their favorite ideas and topics to encourage deeper learning in content areas, spark new interests and spread excitement about learning!
 Participants may sign up by the week.
+Below are examples of the classes that may be offered in the afternoon.